ToToSpl/Magpar-Installation-instruction/README.md

 Magpar is a finite element micromagnetic simulator.
 Its high efficiency and mpi implementation makes it a good option for your simulations.
 Unfortunately Magpar newest version is from 2010 which makes its installation hard for newcomers.
 This tutorial will show step by step installation on Ubuntu 16.04.
 It is advisable to have basic knowledge in Unix operating systems (how to navigate inside terminal etc.).

+## Before you start

+Thanks to [virtualmicromagnetics](http://virtualmicromagnetics.org) it is now possible to use docker containers and virtual machines to do your magpar simulations.
+Docker containers does not add big overhead in terms of performance, so I would recommend using them instead of whole installation process.
+With this you only need to have docker installed on your machine.
+Also it should be possible to run it on MacOs and Windows (although Windows will add huge overhead as it needs to run linux kernel).

+After installing docker and having your experiment in known folder created run:

+    docker run -v path_to_experiment/experiment:/experiment -ti virtualmicromagnetics/lite:release /bin/bash -l

+After a moment this will create a terminal inside your container with setted up Magpar.
+Now:

+    cd experiment
+    mpirun -np 12 magpar

+I use _12_ as it is number of CPU cores I have.
+Use more If you can.

 ## Instalation steps

 Magpar installation is divided into three steps: downloading, setting and finally installing.
 During installation we will have to download these libraries:

 - Atlas 3.6.0
 - Lapack 3.8.0
 - libpng 1.4.1
 - ParMetis 3.1.1
 - Petsc 3.1 p8
 - Sundials 2.3.0
 - Zlib 1.2.4
 - Mpi

 In next steps I will provide links to these libraries but these might change, so you will have to find them by yourself.

 ## Magpar setting and downloading

 First navigate to [Front Page of Magpar](http://www.magpar.net/) and download from download section source, documentation and examples (version 0.9).
 Open terminal and create work folder in home directory and download magpar.

     cd
     mkdir work
     cd work
     wget http://www.magpar.net/static/magpar-0.9/download/magpar-0.9.tar.gz
     wget http://www.magpar.net/static/magpar-0.9/download/magpar-0.9_doc.tar.gz
     wget http://www.magpar.net/static/magpar-0.9/download/magpar-0.9_ex.tar.gz

 Now unzip files

     tar xzvf magpar-0.9.tar.gz
     tar xzvf magpar-0.9_ex.tar.gz
     tar xzvf magpar-0.9_doc.tar.gz

 Go to documentation folder and launch firefox

     firefox magpar-0.9/doc/html/install.html

 Webpage that should pop-out contains lots of information about certain steps of installation but some of them are outdated.
 If this instruction does not provide some information you can always search them on this webpage.

 Now we will edit makefile.